dbmdz/clef-hipe/experiments/clef-hipe-2022/README.md

 Thus, the hmBERT tokenizer will replace all tokens that contain `ſ` with an `[UNK]` token, which is really bad for the NER model performance.

 We decided to write an own preprocessing function for AJMC dataset, that replaces all `ſ` with normal `s` characters and re-do the hyper-param search.
-But this time we use a slightly modified version and removed batch size 16 and learning rates 1e-05 and 2e-05 from our grid search, resulting in:
+This time we use a slightly modified version and removed batch size `16` and learning rates `1e-05` and `2e-05` from our grid search, resulting in:

 ```json
 {